niloufardaemi/3club_interdiction/README.md

 # Acknowledgments

-We would like to thank Austin Buchanan, Hosseinali Salemi and Hamidreza Validi for providing us the codes used in Salemi and Buchanan 2020, Validi and Buchanan 2020 (https://link.springer.com/article/10.1007/s12532-020-00175-6, https://pubsonline.informs.org/doi/abs/10.1287/ijoc.2019.0914) and freely offering their help to integrate it with our code.
-All the files except the main.cpp in our repository are part of therir codes with some modifications.
+We would like to thank Austin Buchanan, Hosseinali Salemi and Hamidreza Validi for providing us the codes used in [Salemi and Buchanan 2020](https://link.springer.com/article/10.1007/s12532-020-00175-6) , and [Validi and Buchanan 2020](https://pubsonline.informs.org/doi/abs/10.1287/ijoc.2019.0914) and freely offering their help to integrate it with our code.
+All the files in our repository except the main.cpp are part of therir codes with some modifications.
 Their codes in the original form respectively availble at https://github.com/halisalemi/ParsimoniousKClub and https://github.com/hamidrezavalidi/The-Optimal-Design-of-Low-Latency-Virtual-Backbones .